 Of course, there are many variables that can alter or interrupt this process, but this is generally how your run-of-the-mill transaction will work.
 At the most basic level, the process is meant to mitigate risk, assuring the safe transfer of funds for all parties involved.
 The merchant must be paid, the bank must be sure that the customer has a proper amount of funds, the customer must be confident that the amount deducted is accurate, and the money must be safely deposited in the correct accounts at the end of it all.

-Why You Should Care About Credit Card Processing
+Why Should You Care About How Credit Card Processing Works?

 So Who Is Everyone Involved in This Process Anyway?